You’re engaged! Congratulations! We’re so happy to help you with your wedding planning journey.

 Now we’re in the final stages it’s time to pamper yourself.
 Look at whether you want to book in a regular beauty service to help you relax and prepare for the big day.
 Weekly facials might give you that stunning glow, while a regular massage can help keep you relaxed.

 You’re nearly there!
 This is the last item in our wedding planning guide and it’s one of the most fun ones!
-What jewellery, crowns, and general fabulousness you’re wearing for your wedding is always fun and finishing your planning on something fun is a great way to end.
+Looking at what jewellery, crowns or general fabulousness you want to wear on your wedding is always enjoyable and will finish your planning with a fun twist.

-Just remember that if you are wearing some form of headpiece you might want to have it prepared in advance for your hair and makeup trial.
+Just remember that if you are wearing some form of headpiece or veil you might want to have it prepared in advance for your hair trial.

-Read to start your wedding planning?
-Start ticking the items off your very own wedding planning guide with our free to-do list.
+Ready to start your wedding planning?
+Sign up to start ticking each item off with our free to-do list.

 80% of Australian couples use Easy Weddings to connect with their dream wedding suppliers.